The Shops at RedBird

 The Shops at RedBird (formerly Red Bird Mall and Southwest Center Mall) is a shopping mall located at the intersection of Martin D. Love Freeway (US 67) and southern Lyndon B. Johnson Freeway (I-20) in the Redbird neighborhood of Dallas, Texas.
 The mall is the only enclosed shopping center in southern Dallas.
 It is also one of only two major shopping districts in southern Dallas County, the other being the outdoor Hillside Village in Cedar Hill.

-First opened in 1975, the mall began to suffer in the 1990s due to changing demographics and high crime rates in the Redbird area, culminating in a bankruptcy in 2008.
-Due to support from the local community and the Dallas city government, the mall was able to remain open.
-It has since been purchased by developer Peter Brodsky, who is redeveloping the mall to include apartments, a medical center, and other community amenities.
+Opened in 1975, the mall declined in the 1990s due to demographic changes and crime, filed for bankruptcy in 2008, but remained open with community and city support and is now being redeveloped by Peter Brodsky into a mixed-use complex with housing, a medical center, and community amenities.

 History

 Opening

 In 1968, Dallas-based department store chain Sanger-Harris purchased 133 acre of land in southwest Oak Cliff for a 1.3 e6sqft indoor shopping center, which would be built following improvements to the bordering Interstate 20.
 By 1973, the project had been transferred to a joint venture between Monumental Properties (which had built Six Flags Mall in nearby Arlington) and the Edward J. DeBartolo Corporation.

 The two-level mall was constructed using three Triodetic space frames, which allowed for large courtyards with fountains, sculptures, and a small sunken garden.
 It opened on September 11, 1975.
 Initially, it was anchored by four department stores: